jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 ## Converting an `AsyncRead` to a `Stream`, for continuous reading

-A `Stream` is very similar to a `Future`, except that it can keep yielding items indefinitely.
-Once again, we can create a thing that takes an `AsyncRead` and implements `Stream` for us:
+A _Stream_ is very similar to a Future, except that it can keep yielding items indefinitely.
+Once again, we can create a thing that takes an `AsyncRead` and implements the `Stream` trait for us:

 ```rust
 struct ByteStream<R>(R);